redtexts/texts/antagonism_1999_bordiga_vs_pannekoek.md

 Answeiler, Oskar, _The Soviets: The Russian Workers, Peasants, and Soldiers Councils 1905-1921_, Pantheon, 1974

-Bologna, S., "Class Composition and the Theory of the Party at the Origins of the Worker's Council Movement", www.oocities.com/cordobakaf/bologna.html
+Bologna, S., "Class Composition and the Theory of the Party at the Origins of the Worker's Council Movement", <http://www.oocities.com/cordobakaf/bologna.html>

 Bricianer, Serge, _Pannekoek and the Workers' Councils_, Telos Press, 1978

-Camatte, Jacques, "Community and Communism in Russia", www.oocities.com/~johngray/comrus01.htm
+Camatte, Jacques, "Community and Communism in Russia", <http://www.oocities.com/~johngray/comrus01.htm>

 Camatte, Jacques, _This World We Must Leave_, Autonomedia, 1995

 Camatte, Jacques and Collu, Gianni, "Origin and Function of the Party Form", 1997

-Dauve, Gilles and Martin, Francois, _The Eclipse and Re-emergence of the Communist Movement_, Antagonism Press, 1997, www.oocities.com/antagonism1/etoc.html
+Dauvé, Gilles and Martin, Francois, _The Eclipse and Re-emergence of the Communist Movement_, Antagonism Press, 1997, <http://www.oocities.com/antagonism1/etoc.html>

 Dodd, Kathryn, _A Sylvia Pankhurst Reader_, 1993

-Goldner, Loren, "Communism is the Material Human Community: Amadeo Bordiga Today", Collective Action Notes, 1997, www.oocities.com/CapitolHill/Lobby/2379/gold62.htm
+Goldner, Loren, "Communism is the Material Human Community: Amadeo Bordiga Today", Collective Action Notes, 1997, <http://www.oocities.com/CapitolHill/Lobby/2379/gold62.htm>

 Gombin, Richard, _The Origins of Modern Leftism_, Pelican, 1975